What is a meaningful representation of protein sequences?: Discussion

 \section{Discussion}

-Learned representations of protein sequences have the potential to substantially improve systems for making biological predictions, and may also help to reveal previously uncovered biological information.
-In this paper, we have illuminated parts of the answer to the titular question of what constitutes a good representation of proteins, but do not provide the full answer.
-We first note that the question itself is vague and should be countered with \emph{for what should the representation be used?} A representation that is suitable for making predictions may not be optimal for a human investigator to better understand the underlying biology, and vice versa.
-The enticing idea of a single protein representation for all tasks might therefore prove unworkable in practice.
+Learned representations of protein sequences can substantially improve systems for making biological predictions, and may also help to reveal previously uncovered biological information.
+In this paper, we have illuminated parts of the answer to the titular question of what constitutes a meaningful representation of proteins.
+One of the conclusions is that the question itself does not have a single general answer, and must always be qualified with a specification of the purpose of the representation.
+A representation that is suitable for making predictions may not be optimal for a human investigator to better understand the underlying biology, and vice versa.
+The enticing idea of a single protein representation for all tasks thus seems unworkable in practice.